olifrost/nfn/donate.md

 </style>

-*Donations are used to promote posts on Facebook to a susceptible audience.*
+*Donations are used to promote posts on your corrupt social networks.*

+Just £1 will deceive over 100 people with something nice.

+And get you listed alongside our other offshore investors.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top" id="paypal">
 <input type="hidden" name="cmd" value="_s-xclick">